Five Reasons To Avoid Litigating, If You Can

 - Litigation won’t make you whole.
 Many people have a distorted view of what a divorce trial can do for them.
 Rarely is anyone denounced or exalted in the trial, and satisfying victory laps are rare.
 As I stated in a previous post, there will be no public flogging for misbehavior, no plaudits for taking the high road, no ruling to heal a broken heart.
 The divorce process can be a challenging time in one’s life.
 It is best to move on from it with dignity while avoiding further infliction of pain upon yourself or your spouse.

-The family lawyers at Livesay & Myers, P.C. have extensive experience with both litigation and settlement of custody and divorce cases.
+The custody and divorce lawyers at Livesay & Myers, P.C. have extensive experience with both litigation and settlement of custody and divorce cases.
 We represent clients in Manassas, Fredericksburg, Fairfax, and throughout Northern Virginia.
 Contact us to schedule a consultation today.